 Optical illusions can provide insight into the mechanism of vision.
 Using geometry and statistics I have uncovered a number of principles explaining limitations in what we can recover from images, and these principles can explain different optical illusions and were used to create new ones.Read more

-at the Telluride Neuromorphic Cognition Workshop 2019.
+Telluride Neuromorphic Cognition Workshop and fellowships for collaborative work.

 May 2019: Provost's Excellence Award for Professional Track Faculty

 August 2018: NSF award from the Science of Learning